 8. The Brooder with a Perch

 This brooder allows the little chicks to experience the real deal.
 Since chickens roost when they sleep, adding a perch would permit them to do that at the brooder.
 Just make sure the rest is not that high, or they might ignore it.
-Additionally, this is also a little extra the little ones would enjoy compared to just a plain flat flooring.
+Additionally, this is also a little extra the little ones would enjoy compared to just plain flat flooring.

 Furthermore, it might just be the thing for your flighty chicks as this allows them to “fly” without hurting themselves when they fall.